 Financial assets are written off when there is no reasonable expectation of recovery, such as a debtor failing to engage in a repayment plan with the Company.
 The Company categorises a trade receivable for write off when a debtor fails to make contractual payments greater than 3 years past due.
-Where loans or receivables have been written off, the Company continues to engage in enforcement activity to attempt to recover the receivable due.
-Where recoveries are made, these are recognised in statement of profit and loss.
+Where loans or receivables have been written off, the company continues to engage in enforcement activity to attempt to recover the receivable due.
+Where recoveries are made, these are recognised in profit or loss.

-The summary of life time expected credit loss allowance made on customer balances during the year and balance at the year end is given below:
+The summary of life time allowance made on customer balances during the year and balance at the year end is given below: